d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 i) *optimization*: the process of fitting our models to observed data;
-ii) *generalization*: the mathematical principles and practitioners' wisdom that guide as to how to produce models whose validity extends beyond the exact set of data points used to train them.
+ii) *generalization*: the mathematical principles and practitioners' wisdom that guide as to how to produce models whose validity extends beyond the exact set of data instances used to train them.

 To help you understand
 optimization problems and methods in later chapters,